 Try It!
 Look for eggs and cheese from grass-fed farm animals.
 Find local, sustainable sources at LocalHarvest.org.

 The Health Benefit: A flatter belly, thanks to reduce bloating and gassiness

 Why It Works: Pairing vegetables with grains or grain-like seeds like millet or quinoa—and leaving out the meat—will reduce unpleasant bloating and gassiness, according to gut guru Gates.
 Starchy vegetables like artichokes, peas, potatoes, yams, and corn and non-starchy veggies like broccoli, kale, and green beans will keep your gastrointestinal tract on track.
-“A corn tortilla filled with stirred fried vegetables like onions, red pepper, zucchini, and broccoli and seasoned with Tex Mex seasoning is actually delicious and so much more easy to digest than a tortilla made with beef or chicken,” Gates says.
+“A corn tortilla filled with stirred fried vegetables is great.
+Try onions, red pepper, zucchini, and broccoli.
+Season it with Tex Mex seasoning to make a delicious meal.
+Plus it is so much easier to digest than a tortilla made with beef or chicken,” Gates says.

 Try It!
 Top your tortilla off with a spoonful of cultured veggies to optimize digestion and reduce cravings for sugar later in the day.

 The Health Benefit: Sugar cravings float away with kimchi and other sour superfoods.